Cure Your Chronic Disease

 - Clavicle to chin (CCA to bifurcation to ICA/ECA) and back

-4. Advanced scanners only: Long Axis Left after you are comfortable with short axis scans of CureScreen protocol
+4. More experienced scanners: Long Axis Left after you are comfortable with short axis scans of Discovery Scan protocol

 - Vasometric CIMT report enabled